12 Steps to an Ohio Dealers License

 Secretary of State’s office.
 Sole Proprietors & Partnerships

-are excluded.
-The Ohio Secretary of State wants to have a
+Ohio Secretary of State wants to have a

 record of every business that is operating the in the state